originphp/website/source/docs/controllers.md

 If you want to add logic when the controller is created, you can do so in the `initialize` method.

-Remember, you can use the code generation tool to create the Controller and ControllerTest for you, providing that the table exists in the database.
+Remember, you can use the code generation tool to create the Controller and ControllerTest for you.

 ```linux
 $ bin/console generate controller Products